Open access for books and chapters

 The REF open access policy is currently under review.
 You must follow the REF2021 open access policy until further notice.

-It is proposed that REF2029 will include a requirement for longform publications to be made open access.
+REF2029 will not include a requirement for longform publications to be made open access.
+However, open access is encouraged where possible.
+Future REF excercises after REF2029 will have an open access requirement for longform.

 What if my co-authors are not based in the UK or subject to funder requirements?